clayne/hacktical-c/dsl/README.md

 }
 ```

-The only missing piec at this point is reading transforming template code into [VM](https://github.com/codr7/hacktical-c/tree/main/vm) operations, aka. syntax.
+The only missing piece of the puzzle at this point is transforming template code into [VM](https://github.com/codr7/hacktical-c/tree/main/vm) operations, aka. syntax.

 ```C
 void hc_dsl_eval(struct hc_dsl *dsl, const char *in) {